 - Avoid helping the student to answer test questions.
 Limit your help to encouragement only.

 After intervening, you can dismiss alerts individually or all at once.
 You are not required to dismiss the notifications, but it will help you keep track of who needs intervention and whether a student has become disengaged again.

 MAP Growth tests rely on students genuinely attempting each question, so that MAP can adaptively choose a harder or easier question based on the student's response.
 For example:

 When a student answers randomly in a rapid response, it undermines the adaptive selection.
 To compensate, MAP halts the adaptive selection and keeps providing questions with the same difficulty level.
 However, as soon as the student answers in a normal response time, then the test adapts difficulty again.
 For example:

 The final RIT score includes all answers, including rapid responses, so if the student re-engaged quickly, the RIT score should represent student performance accurately.
 However, too many random answers could undermine the student's potential RIT score.

 In the Student Profile report, the Estimated Impact of Disengagement shows the potential effect of rapid guessing:

 The Estimated Impact shows how many RIT points higher the student might have scored.
 For example, with a RIT score of 210 and an Estimated Impact of –3, it means the student might have scored 213 if fully engaged during testing.

-Excessive Disengagement—If 30% or more of all test questions are marked as disengaged, then the entire test score becomes invalid automatically.
+Excessive Disengagement—If 30% or more of all test questions are marked as disengaged, then the entire test becomes invalid.
 It is not trustworthy for growth measures, and so it does not appear in the Student Profile report.
-However, it will appear on the Class, Grade, and Student Progress reports, in addition to data exports.
+However, invalid tests will appear on the Class and Grade reports, along with the reason for invalidation.